 Mark, Kristofer and Pieter have shared many more insights than crammed into this blog.
 Mark talks about the growing threat of ransomware, and if we will see the first hundred million-dollar ransom being paid.
 Kristofer shares how the California wildfires, BLM protests, and other physical events make cybercriminals change tactics.
 And Pieter discusses how the global pandemic brought an eternal Christmas for packaging and shipping companies, who now have become a much bigger target.

-For their complete analyses, click the button below to watch the full-length chat.
+For their complete analyses, click the button below to watch the full-length chat on-demand.